 Inevitably when talking about Conforming someone asks, “Why bother with Conforming?
 If it’s so difficult then just have the client render out a ‘flat’ movie and cut it up in Resolve using the Scene Cut Detector?”

 That’s a great question.
 And the answer is simple: If your client specifically shot RAW then conforming their timeline back to the Camera Original footage gives you access to the RAW data.
 I’ve seen many jobs go sideways where the client decided to render out their RAW footage to a traditional codec—and get burned later.
 By rendering they lost access to the camera originals.
 In RAW workflows, often our clients think they’re saving time by skipping the Conform.
 But later they discover they compromised their final images by abandoning their RAW pipeline.

 Conforming also provides editorial flexibility, post-color correction

 As we all know, ‘picture lock’ never is.
 Clients almost always want to make changes – even after the color correct.
 If you grade using the camera original footage then you can render out each shot with extra frames.
 These 12-48 frames of ‘handles’ allows the editor to make slight tweaks to their timeline after the job has left the color grading suite.
 They don’t need to come back to you later (and pay you extra) simply to render out a few extra frames.

 This Insight series will show you the Conform process I’m going through for a project that Mixing Light produced.

-‘In the Shadow of Giants’ will soon be available for purchase as a Color Correction Practice Project
+‘In the Shadow of Giants’ is available for purchase as a Color Correction Practice Project

 - 10 minutes, 200 shots: Perfect for working on your color correction muscle memory and simulating a beefy job